lucidrains/gigagan-pytorch/README.md

 - [ ] read the relevant papers and knock out all 3 auxiliary losses
     - [x] matching aware loss
     - [x] clip loss
+    - [x] vision-aided discriminator loss
-    - [ ] vision-aided adversarial loss
+    - [ ] figure out how the random projections are used from projected-gan
     - [ ] add reconstruction losses on arbitrary stages in the discriminator (lightweight gan)
 - [ ] get a code review for the multi-scale inputs and outputs, as the paper was a bit vague
 - [ ] port over CLI from lightweight|stylegan2-pytorch